 St Bede's Catholic Primary School will ensure that images of children used within publications, publicity and on the website has written parental consent prior to any images being taken and used.
-This consent will be obtained in line with school's photograph consent form.
-Permissions are stored in a spreadsheet on staff share and it is the responsibility of the class teacher to check permission.
+This consent will be obtained in line with school's annual data collection process.